Are you looking for ways to start a business but don’t know where to start?

 – Buy a business.

 You can skip the headaches of starting a business from scratch and buy an existing business instead.
-This way, you avoid having to find and train employees, build a customer base, and find suppliers.
+This way, you avoid having to find and train employees, build a customer base and find suppliers.
 Much of the infrastructure should already be in place.
 Be sure that you find out why an owner is selling.
 Also, do your due diligence and hire an attorney and an accountant to research the company.
 You don’t want to become captain of a sinking ship!

 A variation of buying an established business is to buy a franchise.
 If you have the capital up front you are basically buying a build-your-own-business kit.
 You will certainly have to do a lot of work, but you will at least have a solid framework to get started.

 These are just a few ideas that you can use to start a business of your own.
 If one of these doesn’t work for you, don’t worry!
-There are hundreds more ideas out there.
+There are hundreds of more ideas out there.
 A little brainstorming and research can lead you to the best option for you.

 photo credit: Ponderosa Saloon & Mine